joakim/kay/ideas.md

 Not all ideas are my own.
 Some are more wild than others.
 The wildest ones are probably mine.

+(This is mostly a way for me to document my own thinking.)

 <br/>

 ## Linguistics